m-lamonaca/programming-notes/iOS/ContentView.md

 ## Views, Functions & Variables

-`@State` allows the view to respond to every change of the anotated variable.
-This variables get initialized by the view in which they belong and are not "recieved" from external objects.
+`@State` allows the view to respond to every change of the annotated variable.
+This variables get initialized by the view in which they belong and are not "received" from external objects.
 SwiftUI memorizes internally the value of the `@State` property and updates the view every time it changes.

 `@Binding` is used for properties that are passed to the view from another.
-The recieveing view can read the binfing value, react to changes and modify it's value.
+The receiving view can read the binding value, react to changes and modify it's value.
 `@Binding` variables are passed with the prefix `$`,

 ### Simple View

 - Simplest view.
 - Permits the visualization of simple UIs.
-- Constituited by a body of type `View`
+- Constituted by a body of type `View`

 ```swift
 struct SimpleViewName: View {